Home

 Microfiche

-Much like carbon copy paper, microfiche and the microfilms it uses are something from ancient history.
+Much like carbon copy paper, microfiche and the microfilms it uses seem like something from ancient history.
 Back in the 1960s, microfiche machines allowed large quantities of information to be stored on tiny pieces of film.
-Once you put the piece of film in the microfiche machine, the device will blow up the image to a more manageable size.
-While incredibly useful, the advent of portable storage devices like USB drives has made microfiche a relic of old.
+Once you put the piece of film in the microfiche machine, the device magnified the image to a viewable size.
+While incredibly useful, the advent of portable storage devices like USB drives, alongside digital databases and cloud storage, has made microfiche a relic of old.
 That said, microfiche machines can still be found deep in the darkest corner of your local library.

 Mimeograph Machines